Published: 14 nov. 2019

 • Cultivation interruptions and repeated handling

-This post explains various ways how to increase the quantity of biomass produced in your shake flasks by mitigating the causes of low growth and productivity.
-Individual experiments may only use some of these solutions, however, there is enough variety covered below to assist with a broad range of applications.
+This post explains the various ways to increase the quality of biomass produced in your shake flasks by mitigating the causes of low growth and productivity.
+Individual experiments may only use some of these solutions, however, there is enough variety mentioned in this article to assist with a broad range of applications.

 1. Choose the right shaking throw & speed for your flask